Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 at home: got the flag system to fully work with the reveal method. added a flag counter and removes flag when right clicks existing flags;
 ### date 5/26
 in class: got colors shift working for the flag counter, fixed the flag counter protocol when flagsLeft = 0, started working on digSquare();
-at home: got dig working for one square and started an endGame method;
+at home: got dig working for one square and started an endGame method; set up methods carve methods and outlined how it should be implemented;

 ## GROUP MEMBER 2